Waylon-Boer/Calendar4pc/README.md

 # Calendar4pc
-Calendar4pc is an app that displays two calendars.
+Calendar4pc is a calendar app with multiple lay-outs.